mental-health-america/mha/web/modules/contrib/contact_block/README.txt

 CONFIGURATION
 -------------
 Create a contact form
- - Home > Administation > Structure > Contact forms
+ - Home > Administration > Structure > Contact forms
  - Edit (or delete) the default contact forms.
 Use Manage fields to add, update or remove fields of the form.
  - Optionally, create a contact form.